Facets-cloud/InCa/docs/2_terminologies.md

 ### Definition

-An Infrastructure Catalog describes the high level architecture of a software.
+An Infrastructure Catalog describes the architecture of a software.
 It accomplishes this by describing the building blocks and their inter-dependencies with each other.
 The language to describe the catalog is what InCa aims to provide.
 The information in the catalog must be sufficient to manifest a functional deployment of the software.

 ### Rationale